 As part of our synagogue’s Year of Science in 2017-18, a Science Fiction Book Club is being launched.
 They will meet every other month.
 Meetings are April 8, June 3, August 5 and October 7.
 Contact Hope Levy Kott at email@example.com for more details.

-May 6 — Blues Band Bad Influence, featuring TI congregant David Thaler will play a concert at TI.
-Prior to the concert a local brewery (Flying Dog, 7 Locks Brewing Company and Dog Fishhead Beer are under consideration) will deliver a talk about the science of brewing beer.
-Program is still under development but it will likely feature a beer tasting at around 6:30 with the concert starting at 8.
-Beer will be available for sale during the concert.
-(Snacks will also be available.)
-Program will require reservations and involve a fee.
+May 6 — Blues Band Bad Influence, featuring TI congregant David Thaler, will play a concert at TI.
+Prior to the concert, 7 Locks Brewing Company, a local brewery will deliver a talk about the science of brewing beer.
+Beer tasting begins at 7:00 with the concert starting at 8.
+Beer, wine and snacks will be available for sale during the concert.
+For more information or for tickets click here.